JamesOkunlade/library/README.md

 **cd** into the project folder, do `npm i` and start the server by doing `npm start` then open up `localhost:8080` on your browser

+## Future improvement

+- Change the frontend to React.js
+- Implement reader, so the book can be read from the app
+- Implement PDF download of the books

 ## Author
 [James Okunlade](https://github.com/JamesOkunlade)